theislab/hadge/README.md

 In the `nextflow.config` file,
 * Choose the mode: `mode = <genetic/hashing/rescue>`
 * Speficy the folder name `outdir` to save the output files.
 This will create a folder automatically in the project directory.
+* Speficy the input data for each process.
 * We strongly recommend to run each process in a separate container or in a conda environment.
 As default, the process will run in different conda environemnts defined by the `environment.yml` files in the folder [conda](https://github.com/theislab/hagen/tree/main/conda).
 * The pipeline can be run either locally or on a HPC with different resource specifications.
 As default, the pipeline will run locally.
 You can also set the SLURM executor by running the pipeline with `-profile cluster`.
 * Please also check [usage.md](https://github.com/theislab/hagen/blob/main/docs/usage.md) for more details.